MicrosoftDocs/azure-docs/articles/spring-apps/how-to-bind-cosmos.md

 **This article applies to:** ✔️ Basic/Standard tier ✔️ Enterprise tier

-Instead of manually configuring your Spring Boot applications, you can automatically bind select Azure services to your applications by using Azure Spring Apps.
-This article demonstrates how to bind your application to an Azure Cosmos DB database.
+Instead of manually configuring your Spring Boot applications, you can automatically connect select Azure services to your applications by using Azure Spring Apps.
+This article demonstrates how to connect your application to an Azure Cosmos DB database.

 ## Prerequisites